 Post-exposure prophylaxis

-Immunocompromised patients or those patients <9 months should receive a dose of ‘Normal Human Immunoglobulin’ (NHIG).
-Patients over 9 months who have yet to receive their first dose of MMR vaccine should receive a vaccine, as should those over 12 months if they’re yet to receive a second MMR vaccine, provided their first dose was greater than four weeks previously.
-Pregnant patients should be offered NHIG
+Immunocompromised patients or those patients <9 months should receive a ‘Normal Human Immunoglobulin’ (NHIG).
+Patients over nine months of age, who have yet to receive their first dose of MMR vaccine, should receive a vaccine, as should those over 12 months if they’re yet to receive a second MMR vaccine, provided their first dose was more than four weeks previously.

 References